Cocurricular (Junior School)

 Radford offers a diverse cocurricular program, with the emphasis on participation, skill development, teamwork and enjoyment.
 Cocurricular activities are conducted outside school hours and participation by students is on a voluntary basis.
 Students have the opportunity to achieve many positive experiences through the cocurricular endeavour, as well as to improve relations between them and their staff and the wider community.
 Their experiences inevitably foster attitudes and values that students can keep with them into adult life.

-1. Year 3 Strings Program: introduces all Year 3 students to the violin or cello
+- Year 3 Strings Program: introduces all Year 3 students to the violin, viola or cello

 Weekly, half-hour lessons are available at the Junior School with instrumental music teachers on the following instruments:

-The scheduling of lessons will be arranged between the instrumental music teachers and parents.
-Most lessons will take place during class time on a weekly, rotating basis to ensure that the same classroom lesson is not missed in succession.
-A lesson record book is used by instrumental music teachers to note practice sessions, times and set work.
-Reports are written each semester to give parents an assessment of progress.
-However, we encourage parent contact with teachers at all times.
-These reports are separate from a student’s academic record.
+The scheduling of lessons will be arranged between the instrumental music tutors and parents.
+Most lessons will take place during class time on a fortnightly rotating basis to ensure that the same classroom lesson is not missed in succession.
+A lesson diary is used by instrumental music tutors to note practice sessions, times and set work.
+Reports are written at the end of the year and form part of the academic report.

 .
 Green Team